soswow/my-presentations/resume.md

 ======================
 **soswow@gmail.com** - Tallinn, Estonia (UTC +2/+3)

-I am a Frontend engineer with Java background, Hacker and a Geek.
+I am a Front-end engineer with Java background, Hacker and a Geek.

 Personal Profile